In this exercise bike buying guide we will explain the different types of stationary exercise bike that are purpose built for use in a gym or at home.

 Resistance - Resistance is applied on spin bikes by either friction or magnets.
 Magnetic resistance is increased by moving the magnets closer to the wheel and creating drag.
 Friction resistance is the more common of the two, and simply works by turning a knob which presses down on the flywheel like the brakes of a real bike.

-Spin bikes and indoor cycles are commonly found in studios and areas of a gym that are used for group exercise classes.
-Spin bikes in some facilities are only available for use during instructor-led sessions, simply because a first time user might not realise that they cannot stop abruptly like on an upright or recumbent exercise bike.
+Indoor cycles are commonly found in studios and areas of a gym that are used for group exercise classes.
+In some facilities the bikes are only available for use during instructor-led sessions, simply because a first time user might not realise that they cannot stop abruptly like on an upright or recumbent exercise bike.
 This type of bike is the machine of choice for cyclists, athletes and individuals who are looking for something on which to do some serious training.

 Upright Exercise Bikes: Features and Characteristics